 I’m still working on a few leftovers from Easter, how about you?
 One thing I love to do is make soup with my ham bone and some of my ham.
 This year I made a Honey Glazed Cajun Spiced Ham, and those Cajun flavors are pretty specific.
 I knew some of that would transfer to whatever soup I was making, so I thought I would capitalize on that.
 I knew that this Cajun Ham & Rice Soup would bring those flavors home.

 You don’t have to have a Honey Glazed Cajun Spiced Ham to make this soup, though.
 It will be just as delish with any ham; using the Cajun Ham along with the Cajun Spices in the soup just amps the flavor up a notch.

 About Cajun Ham & Rice Soup:

-Cajun Ham & Rice Soup is a fantastic melange of flavors, from the flavorful stock (I made mine from my Honey Glazed Cajun Spiced Ham so it already had some of the flavor) enhanced with just a little Cajun Spice (that link goes to my homemade version) to the hearty & healthy veggies.
+Cajun Ham & Rice Soup is a fantastic melange of flavors, from the flavorful stock (I made mine from my Honey Glazed Cajun Spiced Ham so it already had some of the flavors) enhanced with just a little Cajun Spice (that link goes to my homemade version) to the hearty & healthy veggies.
 There’s some rice, too, one of the things I associate with so many of the Cajun dishes, and that makes this a kind of heartwarming, stick to your ribs recipes.
 It’s really a meal in a bowl and this is truly one of my favorite soups.
 Shhhh, though, don’t tell any of my other soups!
 Just discretely check the links at the bottom of the page.

 And while I love the Cajun Spices, I made sure to carry more of that Cajun flavor home by using the Classic New Orlean’s Trinity: that’s the combo of bell peppers, onion, and celery that are the basis of so many Cajun dishes.
 And I added in a few carrots, for color and because well…I love me some carrots!
 I think the slightly sweet flavor of carrot goes so well with this spicy soup.

 Making Cajun Ham & Rice Soup: